Progressivism in the United States: New Deal consensus and increased influence of social liberalism

-In the 21st century
+Contemporary progressivism in the 21st century

-Modern progressivism can be seen as encompassing many notable differences from the historical progressivism of the 19th–20th centuries.
-Some viewpoints of modern progressivism highlight these perceived differences like those of Princeton economics professor Thomas C. Leonard who viewed historical progressivism in The American Conservative as being "[a]t a glance, ... not much here for 21st-century progressives to claim kinship with.
+Contemporary progressivism can be seen as encompassing many notable differences from the historical progressivism of the 19th–20th centuries.
+Some viewpoints of contemporary progressivism highlight these perceived differences like those of Princeton economics professor Thomas C. Leonard who viewed historical progressivism in The American Conservative as being "[a]t a glance, ... not much here for 21st-century progressives to claim kinship with.
 Today's progressives emphasize racial equality and minority rights, decry U.S. imperialism, shun biological ideas in social science, and have little use for piety or proselytizing."
-Ultimately, both historical progressivism and the modern movement share the notion that the free markets lead to economic inequalities that must be ameliorated in order to best protect the American working class.
+The scholar Gideon Rose sees the difference as being explained in two lessons: "One lesson the case teaches, therefore, is that certain kinds of reforms can make life better...A second lesson, however, is that other kinds of reforms can make life worse."
+Rose pointed out how both the old progressivism of the Progressive Era and the contemporary movement share the notions that completely free markets and industrialization lead to economic inequalities needing amelioration in order to protect the American working class, and that this can be accomplished by a continuing turn toward essentially social democratic policies.